cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 ### Resource versioning

 Resource are immutable, but it is possible to create new versions of it under a new identifier(`id` field).
-When creating a resource whose fields `collectionId`, `name` and `resourceType` match an existing resource:
+When creating a resource whose fields `collection_id`, `name` and `resource_type` match an existing resource:

 * The latest version of the current resource will be added with a link to the new one.
-That is, field `nextVersionId` will contain the new resource identifier.
+That is, field `next_version_id` will contain the new resource identifier.
 * A new resource with data from the transaction will be created with the previous version resource id in field `previousVersionId`.

 Example: